Gallup, Inc.: Gallup World Poll

 In 2005, Gallup began its World Poll, which continually surveys citizens in 160 countries, representing more than 98% of the world's adult population.
 The Gallup World Poll consists of more than 100 global questions as well as region-specific items.
 It includes the following global indexes: law and order, food and shelter, institutions and infrastructure, good jobs, wellbeing, and brain gain.
 Gallup also works with organizations, cities, governments, and countries to create custom items and indexes to gather information on specific topics of interest.

 Gallup additionally publishes other studies and results, such as its State of the Global Workplace report, Global Emotions report, and Rating World Leaders report.

 Gallup World Poll methodology

 Gallup interviews approximately 1,000 residents per country.
 The target population is the entire civilian, non-institutionalized population, aged 15 and older.
-Gallup asks each respondent the survey questions in his or her own language to produce statistically comparable results.
+Gallup asks each respondent the survey questions in their own language to produce statistically comparable results.
 Gallup uses telephone surveys in countries where telephone coverage represents at least 80% of the population.
 Where telephone penetration is less than 80%, Gallup uses face-to-face interviewing.